juliehub/Terraform-Practice/example.md

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
 ```
 *** Inspect state
+When you applied your configuration, Terraform wrote data into a file called `terraform.tfstate`.
+This file now contains the IDs and properties of the resources Terraform created so that it can manage or destroy those resources going forward.
 ```python
 [ec2-user@ip-172-31-1-74 project1]$ terraform show
 # aws_instance.example: